Groestlcoin/rust-bech32/README.md

 You can find some usage examples in the [documentation](https://docs.rs/bech32/).

-Bitcoin-specific address encoding is handled by the `bitcoin-bech32` crate.
+Groestlcoin-specific address encoding is handled by the `groestlcoin-bech32` crate.

 ## MSRV